mingbowan/puttyCluster/README.md

    <li>if you cannot find all you matched window, click on "locate window(s)", and if you want to see through you window (make them transparent), try the slider</li>

-   <li> you can also paste whatever in your clipboard to all the matching window by clicking "paste"

 --------------------------